GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 ### Step 1: Input Form
 - Single page with all input fields
 - Step indicator showing "1 Input Details" (active) and "2 View Results" (inactive)
+- **Save Button**: Always visible for logged-in users at the top of the form
 - Sections:
   - **Mortgage Details** header with subtitle
   - **Property & Financing** section with responsive grid layout (md:grid-cols-2)
-  - **Premium Affordability Estimator** section with toggle switch and purple gradient background (PREMIUM ONLY)
+  - **Affordability Estimator** section with toggle switch and purple gradient background (PREMIUM ONLY)
   - **Closing Costs Analysis** section with toggle switch and blue gradient background (OPTIONAL)
   - **Investment Property Analysis** section with toggle switch and emerald gradient background (OPTIONAL)
+  - **Rent vs Buy Analysis** section with toggle switch and purple/pink gradient background (OPTIONAL)
   - **Marketing Control** section for premium users with amber gradient background
 - **Calculate Results** button at bottom with icon and hover effects
 - NO tabs, NO separate calculator components